The Cheapest EarthLink Internet Plans: Save Money on Wi-Fi

 EarthLink fiber plans and pricing

-EarthLink offers fiber plans with 100Mbps and 5Gbps symmetrical speeds for between $49.95 to $189.95 per month.
-Weirdly enough, the 100Mbps plan is $10 more expensive than the 300Mbps plan, even though it's a lower speed.
+EarthLink offers fiber plans with 100Mbps and 5Gbps symmetrical speeds for between $39.95 to $189.95 per month.
 All fiber plans come with unlimited data, though you do need to pay for equipment rental and installation fees.
 As these are fiber plans, you get equal download and upload speeds, making it easy to stream, take conference calls, play multiplayer games, upload YouTube videos, or live stream to your heart’s content.

 EarthLink fiber plans